Laura Levy, BA (Hons) Law, MA, MBACP

-I am an integrative therapist, offering a professional, confidential counselling/psychotherapy service from therapy rooms in Wimbledon (SW19) and the City of London (EC2).
-I am also a qualified lawyer and in the past worked as a solicitor, specialising in all areas of family law.
+I am an integrative therapist, offering a professional and confidential counselling/psychotherapy service from therapy rooms in the Wimbledon area (SW18,SW19,SW15) and the City of London (EC2).
+I am also a qualified lawyer and previously worked as a solicitor, specialising in all areas of family law.

 The therapy process

 I adopt an integrative, relational approach to my work which means I draw on different counselling theories when helping you but prioritise the development of a trusting therapeutic relationship within which you can explore and talk about your feelings and all aspects of your life.
-Often, this involves looking at difficulties in the present and the past, which can lead to greater understanding as to how problems have developed and increased self-awareness.
+Often, this involves looking at difficulties in the past as well as the present, which can lead to greater understanding as to how problems have developed and increased self-awareness.
 With greater awareness, you may be able to manage problems more easily or find ways of changing patterns of behaviour.

 How to find me

 I am based in the Wimbledon area, equidistant from Wimbledon and Putney stations using the 93 bus route and also accessible from Southfields.
 There is parking available at my Wimbledon room.

 In the City, my room in Tokenhouse Yard is a few minutes walk from Bank tube station.

 I have a Masters degree in Integrative Counselling and Psychotherapy from the University of Roehampton's Psychology Department and I am currently a visiting clinical supervisor on this Masters course.
 I am a registered member of the BACP and adhere to the BACP's Ethical Framework for the Counselling Professions 2018.